Clarifai/docs/docs/portal-guide/concepts/create-get-update-delete.md

 ## Create Concepts

-To create a new concept on the Community platform, head to your application's individual page.
-Then, select the **Inputs** option on the collapsible left sidebar.
+To create a new concept, head to your application's individual page and select the **Inputs** option in the collapsible left sidebar.

-You'll be redirected to the inputs' manager page, where you can create new concepts and use them to complete various operations.
+You'll be redirected to the Inputs-Manager page, where you can create new concepts and use them to complete various operations.

 ![](/img/community_2/inputs_viewer_page.png)